 According to these rules, most employers in Florida are required to maintain workers’ compensation coverage.

-What Types of Injuries Does Workers’ Compensation Cover?
+What Types of Injuries Does Workers’ Compensation Cover in St. Petersburg, Florida?

 Florida workers’ compensation covers the following types of workplace injuries:

 - Accidental injuries arising out of and in the course and scope of employment

 - Occupational diseases or infections resulting from accidental injuries

 - Death resulting from accidental injuries within specific periods of time